ESG Data Table

 Dialogue with Collaboration Partners

-Competitive Open Innovation Program Framework "PRISM" (Research Needs Presentation, Joint Creation by Young Researchers) Number of Acceptance/Number of Applications No Recruitment No Recruitment 2/15
+Competitive Open Innovation Program Framework "PRISM" (Research Needs Presentation, Joint Creation by Young Researchers) Number of Acceptance/

 Dialogue with Shareholders